SeleniumHQ/docker-selenium/README.md

 assumes you have a known image to use as a build image and have a way to publish new images to your local docker registry.

-This example uses a RedHat based distro as build image (Rocky Linux) but it can be *any* linux image of your choice.
+This example uses a RedHat-based distro as a build image (Rocky Linux) but it can be *any* Linux image of your choice.
-Please note that build instrutions will vary between distributions.
-You can check instructions for Ubuntu in previous example.
+Please note that build instruction will vary between distributions.
+You can check the instructions for Ubuntu in the previous example.

 The example also assumes your internal CA is already in */etc/pki/ca-trust/source/anchors/YOUR_CA.pem*, the default location for Rocky Linux.
-Alternatively, you can also provide these files from your host and copy them into build image.
+Alternatively, you can also provide these files from your host and copy them into the build image.

-For Chrome and Edge browsers, the recipe is the same, just adapt image name (node-chrome or node-edge):
+For Chrome and Edge browsers, the recipe is the same, just adapt the image name (node-chrome or node-edge):
 ```
 # Get a standard image for creating nssdb file
 FROM rockylinux:8.6 as build